Getting Started

 HAR FileUpload a HAR (HTTP Archive) file from captured API traffic.

-In this example, let’s choose Swagger File:
+In this example, let’s choose the Swagger Source method:

 Thumbnail

 ZeroThreat will only display endpoints that fall within your defined Target URL scope.
+This ensures scans are limited to assets you own and control.

 Step 4: Review and Configure API Endpoints